Discipline and Termination Policy (staff)

 IV.
 Involuntary Termination Process

-If a supervisor decides to terminate an employee, the procedure followed in reaching the decision must be reviewed and approved by the Director of Human Resources before the employee is notified.
+If a supervisor decides to terminate an employee, the procedure followed in reaching the decision must be reviewed and approved by the Associate Vice President and Chief Human Resources Officer before the employee is notified.

 The requirement for a written warning and a 30 day improvement period may be waived where a termination is for: abandonment of position or excessive absenteeism; insubordination or a refusal to perform one's job; misconduct including theft, misuse or misappropriation of University property; unsafe conduct; misrepresentation of hours worked; sexual or racial harassment; or violations of University rules on substance abuse.
-The requirement, however, can also be waived for any non-discriminatory reason deemed to be sufficient in the discretion of the cognizant vice president and in consultation with the Director of Human Resources.
+The requirement, however, can also be waived for any non-discriminatory reason deemed to be sufficient in the discretion of the cognizant vice president and in consultation with the Associate Vice President and Chief Human Resources Officer .

 The written warning requirement does not apply to employees in an initial evaluation period.

-All employee terminations must be approved by the Director of Human Resources, the cognizant vice president and reviewed by the General Counsel and the Equal Opportunity Officer.
+All employee terminations must be approved by the Associate Vice President and Chief Human Resources Officer, the cognizant vice president and reviewed by the General Counsel and the Equal Opportunity Officer.

 The University is not required to notify the employee of the decision to terminate prior to the effective date of separation.
 The employee will be paid his/her salary through the effective date.
 At any time after notice has been given, the supervisor may relieve the employee from the performance of the duties of his/her position or assign him/her to other duties until the date of separation.